Yasgant/yasgant.github.io/_pages/about.md

 Anyway.
 I'm Yang Yiliu, a year 3 UG majoring in Artificial Intelligence from CUHK.

-My research interests are computational theory and system design.
+My research interests are AI theory and reinforcement learning.
 I won a lot of prizes during my senior high and UG.
 If you are interested in this, please refer to my [Linkedin Profile](https://www.linkedin.com/in/yyiliu).

 I have been a member of CUHK ICPC team since Sep 2020 and got bronze awards in the 2022 Macau and Kunming Regionals.
 I joined Tencent's [AI Arena Multi-Agent Competition](https://aiarena.tencent.com/aiarena/en/match/fisu) this spring and got a high rank.